Pence and Harris clash under the shadow of a surging pandemic

 “I want to ask the American people, how calm were you when you were panicked about where you’re going to get your next roll of toilet paper?” she asked, looking directly into the cameras.
 “How calm were you when your kids were sent home from school and you didn’t know when they could go back?”

 Pence focused on Biden’s plan to raise some taxes for the wealthy and his efforts to move past fossil fuels, repeatedly returning to mentions of the “Green New Deal.”
-He called Biden a “cheerleader for communist China” and attacked the former vice president for recommending that President Barack Obama delay the raid that killed al-Qaeda leader Osama bin Laden.
+He called Biden a “cheerleader for communist China” and attacked the former vice president for recommending that Obama delay the raid that killed al-Qaeda leader Osama bin Laden.

 “On day one, Joe Biden is going to raise your taxes,” Pence said.